Division of Korea: Soviet occupation of northern Korea

+The Soviets first introduced Kim Il Sung to the public in October 1945 and officially chose Kim as the leader of northern Korea in December 1945, when Kim was installed as the First Secretary of the North Korean Branch Bureau of the Communist Party of Korea.
 In 1946, Colonel-General Terentii Shtykov took charge of the administration and began to lobby the Soviet government for funds to support the ailing economy.
 Shtykov's strong support of Kim Il Sung, who had spent the last years of the war training with Soviet troops in Manchuria, was decisive in his rise to power.
 In February 1946 a provisional government called the Provisional People's Committee of North Korea was formed under Kim Il Sung.
 Conflicts and power struggles ensued at the top levels of government in Pyongyang as different aspirants manoeuvred to gain positions of power in the new government.

 In December 1946, Shtykov and two other generals designed the election results of the Assembly for the Provisional Committee without any Korean input.
 The generals decided "exact distribution of seats among the parties, the number of women members, and, more broadly, the precise social composition of the legislature."
 The original 1948 North Korean constitution was primarily written by Stalin and Shtykov.

 In March 1946 the provisional government instituted a sweeping land-reform program: land belonging to Japanese and collaborator landowners was divided and redistributed to poor farmers.
 Organizing the many poor civilians and agricultural labourers under the people's committees, a nationwide mass campaign broke the control of the old landed classes.
 Landlords were allowed to keep only the same amount of land as poor civilians who had once rented their land, thereby making for a far more equal distribution of land.
 The North Korean land reform was achieved in a less violent way than in China or in Vietnam.
 Official American sources stated: "From all accounts, the former village leaders were eliminated as a political force without resort to bloodshed, but extreme care was taken to preclude their return to power."
 The farmers responded positively; many collaborators, former landowners and Christians fled to the south, where some of them obtained positions in the new South Korean government.
 According to the U.S. military government, 400,000 northern Koreans went south as refugees.